 - A 1.1 The Fédération Aéronautique Internationale (FAI), represented by the GENERAL AVIATION COMMISSION (GAC), will normally organize a World Rally Flying Championship every two years and a Continental Rally Flying Championship during the alternate year.
-The organization of these Championships will be delegated to an FAI member country. - A 1.1.1 This championship is an International Event and will be organized and executed in accordance with the valid FAI Sporting Code and the current FAI Air Rally Championship Rules and Regulations; they might be combined with World Air Games. - A 1.3 If national rules of the host country dictate more stringent rules than the rules contained in this regulation they will be used.
-(In this case the organizer must present the national rules to the Chief Judge and the Jury) - A 1.4 Other International and National Rally Flying Championships should also be run in accordance with these Rules and Regulations. - A 1.5 The competition will be held only in VMC as defined by ICAO and subject to national VFR standards.
-If the conditions deteriorate during the competition, it is the pilot's sole discretion and responsibility to continue or not. - A 1.6 The competition, or any stage, may be postponed, modified or cancelled, due to prevailing weather conditions or any other reason at the discretion of the Competition Director after consultation with the Chief Judge.
+The organization of these Championships will be delegated to an FAI member country. - A 1.2 This championship is an International Event and will be organized and executed in accordance with the valid FAI Sporting Code and the current FAI Air Rally Championship Rules and Regulations; they might be combined with the World Air Games. - A 1.3 If national rules of the host country dictate more stringent rules than the rules contained in this regulation they will be used.
+(In this case the organizer must present the national rules to the chief judge and the jury) - A 1.4 Other International and National Rally Flying Championships should also be run in accordance with these Rules and Regulations.